pdaiii/Meteor/README.md

 # Meteor
 [Live Site](https://meteor-fsp.herokuapp.com/#/)

 Meteor is a social media application inspired by Medium that enables authors to publicly share articles.
 Users can create articles and like and comment on other user's posts.
+The application utilizes Ruby on Rails and PostgreSQL on the backend with a React and Redux frontend.

 ## List of Technologies Used
 * React